 1. Companion plants for warding off pests

 These plants are recommended for keeping pests away from your garden.
-Plant one, or as many as you like near your marijuana plants, and they will act as a natural pesticide.
+Plant one, or as many as you like near your cannabis plants, and they will act as a natural pesticide.

-This flower is the most famous natural pesticide for marijuana.
+This flower is the most famous natural pesticide for weed.
 White flies, as well as many other insects, hate the pungent smell and taste of marigolds.
-For this reason, they will stay clear of your marijuana plants.
+For this reason, they will stay clear of your cannabis plants.